bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Also note that the status LEDs on the Ethernet port itself work fine and will properly indicate the status of the Ethernet port.

+TODO : It would be easily possible to modify the inbuild led manager to reflect more useful states, such as sustained high CPU or low disk space.

 #### Kernel DEBUG and other obscure options (Rare)
 In some cases there may be problems when the kernel is compiled using a non default configuration using some less frequently used options such